Joeytanwt/Project8-ML-CustomerSegmentation/README.md

 ## Project Overview
 This project aims to analyze customer data from various sources to identify distinct customer segments.
 The process involves two phases:

-Data Cleaning and Anonymization: Consolidating and cleaning raw data from multiple files, handling inconsistencies, and anonymising sensitive information to create a unified, analysis-ready dataset.
+* Data Cleaning and Anonymisation

-Customer Segmentation: Applying K-Means clustering to the cleaned data to uncover patterns and group customers into meaningful segments.
+* Customer Segmentation with Sci-kit Learn clustering model

 ## Workflow
 ### 1: Data Cleaning and Anonymisation